oessayeg/ft_printf/README.md

 ### How to use
-  1. Include 'ft_printf.h' in the main file, type make in the terminal for the compilation process, compile the main file with libftprintf.a.
+  1. Include 'ft_printf.h' in the main file, type make in the terminal for the compilation process, compile the main file with 'libftprintf.a'.